-Swim for WaterAid at the Great Swim Series this June and your fundraising will help the 1 in 10 people around the world who don't have access to clean water
+Swim for WaterAid at the Great Swim Series and your fundraising will help the 1 in 10 people around the world who don't have access to clean water

-In the UK we're fortunate to have so many stunning places we can swim as well as clean drinking water on tap.
-But for many around the world that sadly isn't the case.
-Right now, 1 in 10 people around the world don't have clean water close to home, forcing them to spend hours every day collecting water that is often dirty and can make them sick.
+This year, the Great Swim Series have partnered with WaterAid to help bring the joy of clean water to people around the world.
+Right now, 785 million people in the world don't have clean water close to home, forcing them to spend hours every day collecting water that is often dirty and can make them sick.
 The time wasted walking for water keeps children from school and families from earning a living.

-Whether you’re looking for a new challenge or you’re simply keen to get back in the water this summer, why not join WaterAid at the Great Swim Series and see how your fundraising can bring joy to people around the world.
+Whether you’re looking for a new challenge or you’re simply keen to get back in the water this summer, by joining WaterAid at the Great Swim Series your fundraising can bring joy to people around the world.

-WaterAid is currently working to make clean water, decent toilets and good hygiene normal everywhere within a generation.
-The international not-for-profit organisation works in 28 countries to change the lives of the poorest and more marginalised people.
+WaterAid is a charity currently working to make clean water, decent toilets and good hygiene normal everywhere within a generation.
+It is an international not-for-profit organisation working in 28 countries to change the lives of the poorest and more marginalised people.

 Since 1981, WaterAid has reached 27 million people with clean water and 27 million people with decent toilets.
 But there's still work to be done.